 Most children have access to the Internet on phones, tablets, computers and smart TVs.
 It can be difficult to monitor what they’re seeing online and to make sure that they don’t see anything that is inappropriate.
 Keeping children safe online is a vast subject, but there is lots of help available.

-At Abercromby, we take online safety very seriously and have filters on our Internet, to prevent access to sites we don’t want children to use.
+At Abercromby, we take Internet safety very seriously and teach our children how to use the Internet safely and responsibly in an age appropriate way.
+We have filters so children can only use sites we want them to.
 Children will always be under close supervision when using the class laptops, interactive TV panels and iPads.
 We will always carefully select the programmes children use and lock the Apps on the iPads so children can’t navigate away.

-In addition we provide support for our families with e-safety coffee mornings and the information is summarised below on this page.
+In addition we provide support for our families with e-safety meetings.
+The information is summarised below on this page.

-Here is a really helpful video and a leaflet with practical advice for families of our youngest children:
+Here are some really helpful videos and a leaflet with practical advice:

-One of the best things you can do is to set up parental controls on your broadband, mobile devices, computers, search engines etc. so that all unsuitable content is filtered out.
+- Set up parental controls on your broadband, mobile devices, computers, search engines etc. so that all unsuitable content is filtered out.
 It’s not as hard as it sounds.
-This web page shows you how to do this:
+Click here to find help specific to your device: Setting up parental controls

 There are child safe search engines available: